 Once filing has begun, you can file any time up through the last day -- and please don't wait for that!
 If you want to bring your forms or petitions by earlier for us to take an unofficial look to see if you seem to be doing it correctly, we will be happy to.

 Is there a fee to file for office?

 There is no fee to file for Precinct Chair.
 For public office, yes, there is a filing fee, unless you submit signatures of voters on a petition instead of a filing fee.
-[Candidates for Judge and for Justice of the Peace in Dallas County must submit some signatures even if they do pay a filing fee; they have to turn in even more signatures to avoid paying any fee.]
+[Candidates for Judge and for Justice of the Peace in Dallas County must submit at least 250 signatures even if they do pay a filing fee; they have to turn in even more signatures to avoid paying any fee.]
 The fees (and the number of signatures required) are prescribed by state law.
 These may be found in the Texas Election Code as follows:

 Sec.
 172.024.
 FILING FEE. (a) The filing fee for a candidate for nomination in the general primary election is as follows:

 (2) office elected statewide, except United States senator $3,750